 In most cases, you have to pay an exit fee before leaving.
 Though, as you’ll see below, most brokers you sign up with will reimburse you that fee.

 Before you initiate a transfer between brokers, it’s a good idea to contact the new broker to discuss your situation — especially if there are potentially complicating factors.

 Find out what the process is, and discuss the assets you plan to move.
 A few minutes on the phone with the new broker can help you ensure that everything goes as smoothly as possible.

 Retrieve/record the transaction history from your old broker.
 Record all securities you own before the transfer occurs.

-Per new a ruling implemented in 2011, this the history will be passed onto the new broker, and will not be lost.
-Either way you should have your own copy just in case.
+Per a new ruling implemented in 2011, the history will be passed onto the new broker, and will not be lost.
+Either way, you should have your own copy just in case.
 If you don’t have this information, this then makes selling of any security a much more complicated process at tax time.
 It also becomes harder to know the profit/loss of an individual security.

 Account Transfer Fees

 Here’s a list of brokers and their respective exit fees.
 Some stock brokers charge differently for a partial transfer, and some charge for closing out an account.